Sell your Data Science Project using Data Visualization

 Here we have a business application, where the value of machine learning and the results of the particular models are visually displayed in software that the business users are very familiar with.
 The interactive nature of the Qlik Sense-RapidMiner application is so much more illustrative of the value than a static image or even an explanation of a table of characteristics for churn.

 And the really nice thing is that this is not that hard to do!
-Take a look at this video demonstration to see exactly how the application above was created.
-Also, take a look at the documented step-by-step instructions of how to do it for both Qlik Sense and QlikView.
+Take a look at the documented step-by-step instructions of how to do it for both Qlik Sense and QlikView.

 RapidMiner and Tableau

 If you use Tableau, it’s also possible to have this same type of bi-directional interaction with RapidMiner if you are using the new Tableau v10 release.
 We just tried it out and in this example, we created a decision tree model to identify fraudulent money transfer customers:

 This Tableau visualization shows the Customer ID (far left), a number of influence factors, and the confidence level it is fraud (far right bar column that is sorted).
 What’s neat here is that we can show business users our model in action and what characteristics of the customer actually classify them as potentially committing fraud.
 In Tableau, business users can quickly sort and filter on any of the columns to see patterns, and that way, build their understanding and confidence in the model.

 Another Tableau example, which does clustering based on inputs from the user, is shown in this short video.
 The business can “play” with the data right in a dashboard and get a feel for it, the model, and imagine its application.